hayden-donnelly/gpt-tensorflow/README.md

 # gpt-tensorflow
-Tensorflow implementation of the original GPT from the paper "Improving Language Understanding by Generative Pre-Training."
+A Tensorflow implementation of the original GPT.

 This code is based on my interpretation of the paper.
 You can find the authors' original code [here](https://github.com/openai/finetune-transformer-lm).
+Note I have omitted downstream finetuning in this implementation.

 <img src="./images/gpt-architecture.png" width="270px"></img>